Children's Justice Act Partnerships for Indian Communities (Purpose Area 6): Coordinated Tribal Assistance Solicitation (CTAS)

 - Staffing costs for personnel involved in the

 on cases of criminal child abuse and neglect, including

 - Comprehensive victim assistance, including:

-- Trauma-informed counseling for primary victims and secondary victims
+- Trauma-informed counseling for primary victims

 - Family and group therapy

 - Assistance with emergency food, clothing, and

 - Emergency shelter services